mashutin/mashutin.github.io/readme.md

 *  Developed the knowledge base of ~ 30 articles and created a step-by-step training/onboarding plan

-.. *  Drove the transition to docs-as-code by using RST+Sphinx to provide for documentation reuse

 *  Created and delivered a training course which included, alongside with docs-as-code training sessions, the workshops on English grammar and the principles of plain English

 *  Trained a team of 3 technical writers to use docs-as-code tools in 5 months

 *  Converted the source of documentation from DOCX into RST in 16 projects

-.. *  Helping technical writers to improve the quality of documents and switch from MS Word to docs-as-code

 **2020—2021—Senior Technical Writer @ Kaspersky**